 Michael S. Mayer

 Michael counsels companies and litigates a variety of business and commercial cases.
-He has broad experience in arbitration, state court, and federal court actions by representing clients in a wide array of disputes, including contract, tortious interference, fiduciary duty, negligence, real property, non-competition agreement, employment discrimination, wage act, spoliation of evidence, trade secret, reinsurance, fraud, and other business litigation claims.
+He has broad experience in arbitration, state court, and federal court actions by representing clients in a wide array of disputes, including contract, tortious interference, trustee or executor duties, fiduciary duty, negligence, real property, non-competition agreement, employment discrimination, wage act, spoliation of evidence, trade secret, reinsurance, fraud, and other business litigation claims.

 Business and Commercial Disputes